MukitCSTE/UVicSENG360Labs/lab02/index.md

 You will see four kinds of options.
 Options 1 and 2 create two key pairs; one for signing and the other for encrypting.
 Options 3 and 4 only create keys for signing.

-Choose options: (1) RSA and RSA (default), and a keysize of 2048 bits.
+Choose options: (1) RSA and RSA (default), and a keysize of 2048 bits. gp
 Indicate that the key should expire in 90 days (at least) so that I can use your key.
 Use your netlink email as the email of your key.
 You will also be asked for a *pass-phrase* for the key.
 This is a password that will protect your key from prying eyes.
 Make sure you can remember this pass-phrase or you will never be able to use the key.
 You will be asked to generate entropy also (shake that mouse!).

 # Part 2: Key Import/Export #